-Du e Date Form Title What to Report Amounts to Report To IRS To Recipient (unless indicated otherwise) 1099-Q Payments From Qualified Education Programs (Under Sections 529 and 530) Earnings from qualified tuition programs and Coverdell ESAs.
+Due Date Form Title What to Report Amounts to Report To IRS To Recipient (unless indicated otherwise) 1099-Q Payments From Qualified Education Programs (Under Sections 529 and 530) Earnings from qualified tuition programs and Coverdell ESAs.
 All amounts February 28 January 31 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. Distributions from retirement or profit-sharing plans, any IRA, insurance contracts, and IRA recharacterizations. \$10 or more February 28 January 31 1099-S Proceeds From Real Estate Transactions Gross proceeds from the sale or exchange of real estate and certain royalty payments.
 Generally, \$600 or more February 28 February 15 1099-SA Distributions From an HSA, Archer MSA, or Medicare Advantage MSA Distributions from an HSA, Archer MSA, or Medicare Advantage MSA.
 All amounts February 28 January 31 3921 Exercise of an Incentive Stock Option Under Section 422(b) Transfer of an employer's stock to an employee pursuant to the exercise of an incentive stock option under section 422(b).
 All amounts February 28 January 31 3922 Transfer of Stock Acquired Through an Employee Stock Purchase Plan Under Section 423(c) Transfer(s) of stock acquired through an employee stock purchase plan under section 423(c) All amounts February 28 January 31 5498 IRA Contribution Information Contributions (including rollover contributions) to any individual retirement arrangement (IRA) including a SEP, SIMPLE, and Roth IRA; Roth conversions; IRA recharacterizations; and the fair market value (FMV) of the account.
 All amounts May 31 (To Participant) For FMV/RMD Jan 31; For contributions, May 31 5498-ESA Coverdell ESA Contribution Information Contributions (including rollover contributions) to a Coverdell ESA.
-All amounts May 31 April 30 5498-SA HSA, Archer MSA, or Medicare Advantage MSA Information Contributions to an HSA (including transfers and rollovers) or Archer MSA and the FMV of an HSA, Archer MSA, or Medicare Advantage MSA.
-All amounts May 31 (To Participant) May 31 W-2G Certain Gambling Winnings Gambling winnings from horse racing, dog racing, jai alai, lotteries, keno, bingo, slot machines, sweepstakes, wagering pools, poker tournaments, etc. Generally, \$600 or more; \$1,200 or more from bingo or slot machines; \$1,500 or more from keno February 28 January 31 N-2 Wage and Tax Wages, tips, other compensation; social security, Medicare, withheld To SSA To Recipient Statement income taxes; and advance earned income credit (EIC) payments.
+All amounts May 31 April 30 5498-SA 98-SA HSA, Archer MSA, or Medicare Advantage MSA Information Contributions to an HSA (including transfers and rollovers) or Archer MSA and the FMV of an HSA, Archer MSA, or Medicare Advantage MSA.
+All amounts May 31 (To Participant) May 31 W-2G Certain Gambling Winnings February 28 January 31 W-2 Wage and Tax Statement Wages, tips, other compensation; social security, Medicare, withheld income taxes; and advance earned income credit (EIC) payments.
+Include To SSA To Recipient Sidlemeni Income taxes; and advance earned income credit (EIC) payments.
 Include bonuses, vacation allowances, severance pay, certain moving expense payments, some kinds of travel allowances, and third-party payments of sick pay.
 See separate instructions Last day of February January 31